2026 Forecast Verified

 Ranges adjusted for Connecticut's regional price parity (109.8).
 See the national percentage breakdown →

-Gastric Sleeve Surgery Cost in Neighboring States
+Gastric Sleeve Surgery Cost in Nearby States

 See how Connecticut's gastric sleeve surgery costs compare to neighboring states.
 Prices can vary significantly even across state lines.